sanghyun-son/EDSR-PyTorch/README.md

   * Now saved images have better quality!
 (PSNR is ~0.1dB higher than the original code.)
   * Added performance comparison between Torch7 model and PyTorch models.

+* Mar 5, 2018
+  * All baseline models are uploaded.

 ## Dependencies
 * Python (Tested with 3.6)
 * PyTorch >= 0.3.1